pstiasny/VITABS/doc/index.md

 not a composition application, music typesetting software nor music theory teacher.
 Other applications doing these things well are available.

-If you are familiar with Vim, you should be able to understand this editors interface concept quickly.
-If you're not, but you are looking for a free, convienient tab editor -- read on.
-This manual tries to explain how to use the editor, covering basic concepts, more advanced convenience features and programming interface.

-[TOC]

 Getting VITABS
 ---------------